AlDanial/cloc/README.md

    --csv                     Write the results as comma separated values.
    --csv-delimiter=C         Use the character C as the delimiter for comma
                              separated files instead of ,.
+This switch forces --json                    Write the results as JavaScript Object Notation (JSON) formatted output.
+   --md                      Write the results as Markdown-formatted text.
-This switch forces --out=FILE                Synonym for --report-file=FILE.
+   --out=FILE                Synonym for --report-file=FILE.
                              --csv to be on.
    --progress-rate=N         Show progress update after every N files are